 Dr. Gardner listed 8 manifestations that constitute parental alienation syndrome:

 A smear campaign.
-The kids' formerly normal relationship with you turns on a dime, and they become suddenly fearful or stop showing affection.
+The kids' formerly normal relationship with you turns on a dime, and they become suddenly fearful or stop showing affection toward you.

 … that's based on ridiculous rationalizations.
 Ask the kid why the emotional switcheroo and they'll give you a complete nonsense answer—like "You're just mean!
 You didn't let me have ice cream!"
 (Sure, saying you don't want to come to our house ever again is a completely proportionate response to no ice cream.)